Sampling to Distill: Knowledge Transfer from Open-World Data: Methodology

-The missing supervision information limits the student's performance.
-It is indispensable to adequately mine the knowledge in unlabeled data to compensate for lack of information.
-To avoid single imitation of a particular data example, we build two kinds of structured relationship to mine knowledge from data and the teacher.
+\textbf{Contrastive Relational Distillation.} The missing supervision information limits the student's performance.
+It is indispensable to adequately mine the knowledge in unlabeled data to compensate for the lack of information.
+To avoid a single imitation of a particular data example, we build two kinds of structured relationships to mine knowledge from the data and the teacher.

-Firstly, the student can adequately explore the structured relation among data by learning the instance invariant. $x_{i}, x_{j}$ are the different data in a mini-batch.
-We calculate the prediction difference between data as: where $\tau_{1}$ denotes contrastive temperature.
-Next, we can calculate the consistency instance discrimination loss as: where $x_{\bar{j}}$ denotes the data augmentation transform of data $x_{j}$.
-The student can find knowledge directly from the multiple unlabeled data through data consistency learning.
+Firstly, the student can adequately explore the structured relation among multiple unlabeled data by learning the instance invariant. $\bm{x}_{i}, \bm{x}_{j}$ are the different data in a mini-batch.
+We calculate the prediction difference between data as follows: where $\tau_{1}$ denotes contrastive temperature.
+Next, we can calculate the consistency instance discrimination loss as: where $\bar{\bm{x}}_{j}$ denotes the strong data augmentation of $\bm{x}_{j}$.
 This unsupervised method is especially effective when the teacher makes wrong results.

 Secondly, we construct a structured contrastive relationship between the teacher and student, which promotes consistent learning between the teacher and student.
-The structured knowledge learning process is calculated as: where $ {x}' = {x \cup \bar{x}}$.
-Then, we can calculate the teacher-student consistency loss as: The student can obtain better learning performance through the mixed structured and consistent relationship learning between the two networks.
+The structured knowledge transfer process is calculated as: where $ {\bm{x}}' = {\bm{x} \cup \bar{\bm{x}}}$ denotes the set of the sampled data before and after strong data augmentation.
+And $ {\bm{x}}'$ contains $2N$ samples for each batch.
+We calculate the teacher-student consistency loss as: The student can obtain better learning performance through the mixed structured and consistent relationship learning between the two networks.
 Then, the contrastive relational distillation loss is $\mathcal{L}_{c}\!=\! \mathcal{L}_{c1}+\mathcal{L}_{c2} $.
 Finally, we can get the total denoising contrastive relational distillation loss as: where $\lambda_{1}$, $\lambda_{2}$ are the trade-off parameters for training losses.